DeanLemans/deanlemans.github.io/_posts/2024-10-10-Dean-Lemans.md

-[This](https://codeberg.org/deanlemans) is my codeberg page, I will problebly transfer all my repositories from github to codeberg when I'm done with school. but for now my school wants me to use github(which is understandable, as its the most popular code hosting site.)
+[This](https://codeberg.org/deanlemans) is my codeberg page, I will eventually transfer all my repositories from github to codeberg when I'm done with school, but for now my school wants me to use github(which is understandable, as its the most popular code hosting site.)

 ## Contact